Sitecore/jss/docs/data/routes/docs/nextjs/creating-components/new-component/en.md

 6. Open `/sitecore/content/MyProject/Home` in the Experience Editor and add your new rendering, including creating a data source item for it.

-   > Your rendering host page outputs `Unknown component` or a similar message because you have not yet mapped a component to this JSON rendering in your rendering host.
+   > Your rendering host page outputs `JSS component is missing React implementation` or a similar message because you have not yet mapped a component to this JSON rendering in your rendering host.

 7. Publish all your item changes: